 - Record the details using the students own words, verbatim if possible, even if this means using unsavoury language or swear words do not sanitise the words. - Read the information back to them.
 This will help clarify the situation.
-This is particularly important to students who find reading difficult. - You don't have to provide a copy of this record to the student; they can access this through other means at a later time. - In addition, it is perfectly acceptable for you to include a separate statement of your professional judgement, any changes in behaviour you have witnessed and/or your opinion so long as you make sure these are clearly identified as such. - You must contact the Safeguarding Manager/Designated Manager immediately, by phone. - Once you have spoken to the Safeguarding Manager/Designated Manager you must record the information on Safeguard.
-Do not put any safeguarding information on ProMonitor, other than a brief comment indicating that a safeguarding referral has been made but omitting any further detail. - - Appendix 3 provides further guidance about Do's and Don'ts when dealing with a safeguarding issue.
+This is particularly important to students who find reading difficult. - You don't have to provide a copy of this record to the student; they can access this through other means at a later time. - In addition, it is perfectly acceptable for you to include a separate statement of your professional judgement, any changes in behaviour you have witnessed and/or your opinion so long as you make sure these are clearly identified as such. - You must contact the Safeguarding Manager/Designated Manager immediately, by phone. - Once you have spoken to the Safeguarding Manager/Designated Manager you must record the information on the Safeguarding Referral Shield on the staff intranet (My Concern).
+Do not put any safeguarding information on ProMonitor, other than a brief comment indicating that a safeguarding referral has been made but omitting any further detail. -

+• Appendix 3 provides further guidance about Do's and Don'ts when dealing with a safeguarding issue.